efstathiosntonas/ngx-form/README.md

 CAUTION: This is a work in progress, do not use in dev enviroment.

+Project is built using the MEA2N/MEAN2 stack

-The design is minimal, later on i will make it much better and more beatiful.
+Design is minimal, later on i will make it much better and more beatiful.

 IDE used: WebStorm 2016.3 RC